 |1.1||Downlink data message||SNwkSIntKey|

-The MAC commands can be transported in:
+MAC commands can be transported in:

-The application payload can be transported in:
+Application data can be transported in:

 Which field can transport application payload or MAC commands?

-Which message initiates the OTAA procedure?
+Which message initiates the over-the-air-activation (OTAA) procedure?

 - Join-request message